pes2ug23cs178/ML_C_PES2UG23CS178_Dinakar_Emmanuel/ML_Assignment/README.md

 ## Usage
 - The notebook defines file paths specific to the Kaggle environment, where this notebook was created.
 Change the file paths to point to where the files exist in your environment.
-- Run the code cells of the notebook.
+- Run all the code cells of the notebook.
+If you do not wish to run the entire notebook, the saved outputs of the model training section are available.<br>
+Saved model files: `song_rec_model.h5` (zipped file in ML_C_PES2UG23CS178_Dinakar_Emmanuel/ML_Assignment /hybrid_model/), `speech_rec_model.h5` (zipped file stored in Releases/v1.0.0/ due to its large size)

 ## Technologies Used